imgogole/imgogole/README.md

 - 👀 I’m interested in not trying to die when I code in JavaScript
 - 🌱 I’m currently learning how not to blow my brains out on the Twitter API
 - 💞️ I’m looking to collaborate on HAHAHAHAHHA LOL
-- 📫 How to reach me @imgogole instagram
+- 📫 How to reach me @imgogole

 <!---
 imgogole/imgogole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.